 - Write a descriptive subject line.
 Rather than using the default subject, share the topic of the survey or your company name so people know what the email contains.

 - Provide an introduction in your message.
 For example, let people know who you are, how you obtained their email, or the goal of your survey.

 - Use proper grammar and punctuation in subject lines and messages.
 Some things to avoid are:

 - Symbols like exclamation points (!), percent (%), or money ($)

 - Referencing incentives or prizes in your subject

 Spam filters are customizable and can block emails containing specific words.
-And some networks or organizations have strict rules that automatically block or mark messages sent outside of a whitelist.
-You can whitelist SurveyMonkey so messages aren't blocked by your organization.
+Some networks or organizations have strict rules that automatically block or mark messages sent outside of specific domains.
+You can allow list SurveyMonkey so messages aren't blocked by your organization.